 Critiquer Rating During Critique: 10.00000

-Hello Mark, I have read this piece several times and each time I want the word 'wizening' to be 'wizened' Perhpaps you might think that would change the meaning of the line but it doesn't for me.
+I have read this piece several times and each time I want the word 'wizening' to be 'wizened' Perhpaps you might think that would change the meaning of the line but it doesn't for me.
 Sorry to nit pick, it is just one word, after-all.
 You have stumped me with the word 'pantoum' my dictionaries are no doubt lacking.
 You have an engaging rhyme and your phrasing is first rate.
 You have no doubt been writing poetry for a long time to be so accomplished.
 This is an exceptional poem.
-Best wishes, cheyennne

 This Poem was Critiqued By: James C. Horak On Date: 2010-01-20 08:53:29